Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Remove old/unused installations There's no point in keeping these files on server.
 Old script versions and ‘ghost' files from deleted installations only eat up disk quota and don't serve to your website needs, so get rid of them.

-Remove installation backups Scripts like WordPress and phpBB leave on-server backups at every upgrade.
+Remove installation backups Scripts like Wordpress and phpBB leave on-server backups at every upgrade.
 These files, usually in .zip or .tar.gz compressed format, are only useful if you need to re-install anything that got lost with the upgrade, or if you wish to restore the old version.
 If you don't, they're candidate to removal.

 Minimize your CSS and make it external You can effectively increase your website efficiency by using external stylesheets, because your pages will load significantly faster and you'll have saved several kilobytes of diskspace.
 To make CSS files even lighter, minimize the code by removing indentations and non-essential spaces.
 One-line stylesheets may not be easy to manage, but if you keep a human readable version on your computer and leave a minimized version on server, you'll win in extra space and loading speed.

-Checking Your Disk Space Usage
+How to Check Your Disk Space Usage?